-Also known as home invasion, this crime occurs when an individual enters or remains within a habitation with intent to commit felony theft or assault inside.
+Burglary of a Habitation is committed when an individual enters or remains within a habitation with intent to commit felony theft or assault inside.
 Some states have this as a separate charge, but in Texas the burglary of any building is charged as “burglary.”

-A conviction for this act will result in a second degree felony.
-If the individual entered the habitation with intent to commit a felony besides felony theft, the charges will be raised to a first degree felony.
+A conviction for this act will result in a second-degree felony.
+If the individual entered the habitation with intent to commit a felony besides felony theft, the charges will be raised to a first-degree felony.

 Burglary of a Vehicle